Populous: The Beginning: Gameplay

 Whereas previous Populous games were god games where players assumed the role of a god with terrain-altering abilities, Populous: The Beginning adopts elements of real-time strategy games.
-Rather than being a god, the player controls a Shaman trying to become one, and directly controls the actions of followers, by ordering them to build structures or attack enemies.
-In the campaign, the player must fight the opposing Dakini, Chumara and Matak tribes for dominion over the solar system.
-Enemy tribes also have shamans, and on later levels all inhabit the same world.
-While the objective is almost always to eliminate all of the members of the other tribes, there are often specific ways this can be achieved.
-Sometimes the player must use magic spells gained from worship at special artifacts such as stone heads or obelisks; these spells include tornadoes, or volcanos that create new landmasses.
-In other cases, the player only needs to overwhelm the enemies with superior numbers.
+Rather than being a god, the player controls a Shaman trying to become one, and directly controls the actions of followers by ordering them to build structures or attack enemies.
+In the campaign mode, the player fights opposing tribes for dominion over the planetary system.
+Multiplayer with up to four players per game was offered via local area network, modem connections, or over the Internet through an external matchmaking service.

+In the campaign, enemy tribes also have shamans, and on later levels all inhabit the same world.
+The objective in most missions is to eliminate enemy tribes with overwhelming force, though some missions have a different structure.
 The game has no formal resource management; new units are created automatically at houses, and training new troops costs nothing except mana.
 Only wood from trees is required to build new structures.

-In comparison to the isometric presentation of the previous games in the series, Populous: The Beginning features three-dimensional graphics, with the game camera at a variable height and capable of rotating 360°, enabling the player to quickly move across the planet's terrain.
+In comparison to the isometric presentation of the previous games in the series, Populous: The Beginning features three-dimensional (3D) graphics, with the game camera at a variable height and capable of rotating 360 degrees, enabling the player to quickly move across the planet's terrain.
 While the terrain's topology is a torus, the map is locally projected onto a sphere to give the illusion of a planet.
 On maps where there is no fog of war, players can see what opponents are doing at any time.
-Extensive support for 3D acceleration enables the player to view the game in 16-bit or 32-bit colour.
+Support for 3D acceleration enables the player to view the game in 16-bit or 32-bit colour.
 The landscape and real-time structure building and follower movement are also shown.